alexandre1202/payroll-job/README.md

 ### Summary

-#### This repos contains an example of Java 17 application with Spring Boot 3.3.4, Gradle, SLF4J Lombok
+#### This repos contains an example of Java 17 application with Spring Boot 3.3.4, Gradle, SLF4J

 ### How to build it